-47 6.2.1 For each applicable service in a given relation, administrations* shall by mutual agreement establish and revise accounting rates to be applied between them, in accordance with the provisions of Appendix 1 and taking into account relevant CCITT Recommendations and relevant cost trends.
+47 6.2.1 For each applicable service in a given relation, Operating Agencies shall by mutual agreement, on the basis of cost orientation, establish and revise accounting, transit and termination rates to be applied between them, in accordance with the provisions of Appendix 1 and taking into account relevant ITU-T Recommendations and relevant cost trends.

 Reasons: Extends the provision to cover the reality of relations between operating agencies; However cost orientation in these relations is targeted and should be taken into consideration in accordance with the relevant ITU-T Recommendations, so as to attain reasonable charges to the end users.